Shania Twain: 1993–1994: Shania Twain

 Several years later, when Twain's siblings moved out on their own, she assembled a demo tape of her songs and her Huntsville manager set up a showcase for her to present her material to record executives.
 She caught the attention of a few labels, including Mercury Nashville Records, who signed her within a few months.
-During this time, she changed her name to Shania, which was rumoured to be an Ojibwa word which means "on my way".
+During this time, she changed her name to Shania, which was rumoured to be an Ojibwe word which means "on my way".
 However, her biographer, Robin Eggar, writes: "There is a continuing confusion about what 'Shania' means and if indeed it is an Ojibwe word or phrase at all.
 There is no mispronounced or misheard phrase in either Ojibwe or Cree that comes close to meaning 'on my way.'
 Yet the legend of her name continues to be repeated in the media to this day."
-Eggar was mistaken about there being no Ojibwe phrase that "comes close", as "Ani aya'aa", pronounced "Ah-nih Eye-uh-ah", means "someone on the way" in Ojibwe.
-It is therefore possible that someone with an imperfect knowledge of the Ojibwe language created Shania with the incorrect idea it would mean "she's on the way".
+Cleveland Evans, in the Omaha World-Herald, claimed Eggar was mistaken about there being no Ojibwe phrase that "comes close", and suggested a translation of the Ojibwe words "Ani aya'aa", pronounced "Ah-nih Eye-uh-ah", to be "someone on the way"; he concluded that it is therefore possible that someone with an imperfect knowledge of the Ojibwe language created Shania with the incorrect idea it would mean "she's on the way".

 Her self-titled debut album was released on April 20, 1993, in North America and garnered her audiences outside Canada.
 Shortly before its release, she sang backing vocals for other Mercury artists, including on Jeff Chance's album Walk Softly on the Bridges (1992) and Sammy Kershaw's album Haunted Heart (1993).
 Shania Twain reached No. 67 on the US Country Albums Chart and gained positive reviews from critics.
 The album failed to sell significant copies upon release, but her future success generated enough interest for the album to be certified platinum in 1999 by the Recording Industry Association of America (RIAA), denoting sales of over 1 million copies.
 The album yielded two minor hit singles in the United States with "What Made You Say That" and "Dance with the One That Brought You".
 The third and final single, "You Lay a Whole Lot of Love on Me", failed to chart.
 All three singles had accompanying music videos.
 The album was more successful in Europe, where she won Country Music Television Europe's "Rising Video Star of the Year" award.
 In her 2011 autobiography From This Moment On she expressed displeasure with her debut studio album, revealing that she had very little creative control and was frustrated with being unable to showcase her songwriting abilities.
 She did, however, co-write one song, "God Ain't Gonna Getcha for That", for the album.